iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/5sem/project_management.md

-# Syllabus

-## **PROJECT MANAGEMENT**

-### Course Objectives

-After the completion of this course, students will be able to understand Project Planning and Management concepts.
-This will enable them to synchronize resources and forecast the projected future results of the project.

-### Course Outline

 1. **Introduction to Project Management (8 Hours)**
     * Project definition; project objective(s); Definition of project management; Evolution of project management; Scope of project management
     * Elements of project management: organization, time, cost, quality, human resource, communication, risk, and integration